csiro-easi/easi-training-pc/easi-pc-py36/readme.md

 odc=#
 ```

 To expose your data cube database to applications outside of docker.
+Ensure that you do not have another another postgres server running that may also be listening on port 5432.
 ```
 $ docker stop [CONTAINER ID or NAME]
 $ docker rm [CONTAINER ID or NAME]